electron/electron/docs/tutorial/window-customization.md

 ## Custom draggable regions

-By default, the frameless window is non-draggable.
-Apps need to specify `app-region: drag` in CSS to tell Electron which regions are draggable (like the OS's standard titlebar), and apps can also use `app-region: no-drag` to exclude the non-draggable area from the draggable region.
+By default, windows are dragged using the titlebar provided by the OS chrome.
+Apps that remove the default titlebar need to use the `app-region` CSS property to define specific areas that can be used to drag the window.
+Setting `app-region: drag` marks an area as draggable.
+Setting `app-region: no-drag` excludes an area from dragging.
 Note that only rectangular shapes are currently supported.

 To make the whole window draggable, you can add `app-region: drag` as `body`'s style: